ozzann/client-server-app/README.md

 ### Dockerfile

 Because it's a Node.js application, the base image is a node image.
 The application is running on 3000 port, that's why it's exposed in the Dockerfile.
-Its **package.json** file contains three scripts: **test** is for running tests, **build** is for bundling the whole application by **webpack** and **start** is finally for start the application.
+The application's **package.json** file contains three scripts: **test** is for running tests, **build** is for bundling the whole application by **webpack** and **start** is finally for start the application.
 That's why to run the application one has to perform **npm install** command and **npm run build**, and then **node client.js** command.
 So, here is all these instructions put together in the Dockerfile:

     	FROM node:4-onbuild